-The maintenance works encompasses roof replacement, ceiling and flooring changes, restroom development, re-electrification, sanitation and plumbing works, site drain and door replacement, painting and site development.

-Nu.
-1.5M is allocated for the activity.
-It will be implemented through community contract award with technical and administrative support from Dzongkhag Administration, Trashigang.
-Approximately 10 to 15 local workers will be employed.
-They will be hosted in their respective houses, since all labourers will be employed from the locality.
-Electricity and water will be used from the existing Office, while water will be shared from the existing water tap head.
+Major maintenance work in the Thrimshing Beat Office, such as roofing, ceiling, flooring, panelling work, toilet & rest room, windows & door replacement along sanitation, plumbing and painting work, will be conducted.
+Selective roofing and ceiling replacement works along with draining, sanitation & plumbing and re-electrification and door replacement will be done as well.
+The activity will be implemented through community contract awards with technical and administrative support from Geog Administration, Thrimshing.
+Approximately 10 to 15 local workers will be employed for about 6 months.
+They will be hosted in their respective house, since all labourers will be employed from the locality.
+Electricity and water will be used from the existing Office, while water will be shared from the existing watertap head.